 Favourite thing about U of T: Toronto.
 I hope students can find time to enjoy the city!

-For more information, follow me on Twitter @ProfYip and/or visit kennethwyip.com.
+For more information, visit kennethwyip.com.

 Kristine Quinlan, Arrive Ready to Study Life Sciences (Chemistry)